zyc62/Machine-Learning---avito/README.md

 1. use all features to train models.
 2.1 use SVD to reduce dimension randomly.
 2.2 keep 26 features we thought were important, then use SVD on the rest features.
-3. foucs on Light GBM, reorder features according feature importance.
+3. focus on Light GBM, reorder features according feature importance.